HuntJSparra/Cpp-Tutorial/README.md

 # Cpp-Tutorial
-Code responsibility for assignments from C++ college class
+Code repository for assignments from C++ college class